ovh/docs/pages/web/domains/redirect_domain_name/guide.en-sg.md

 ### Option 1: permanent visible redirection to a web address

-After entering the redirected domain, this option displays the target domain in your browser's address bar instead of the redirected domain.
+After entering the domain which is being redirected into a browser's address bar, the target domain will be displayed instead.

 - **Example**: if you redirect `domain1.tld` to `domain2.tld`, `domain2.tld` will appear in the address bar in your browser.